gifford-lab/GERV/variant-scoring/README.md

 +	`combine.result` (optional)

 	Combine the scoring result for each chromosome into one compressed MATLAB MAT file $outputdir$/snp-ranking-raw-result/allChr.$expt_name$.$snp_name$.mat.
 Another MAT file $outputdir$/snp-ranking-raw-result/allChr.$expt_name$.$snp_name$.size.mat stores the number of variants scored on each chromosome (from 1 to $maxchr$)

+	## Full example
+A complete example bash code to perform preprocessing, scoring for all 22 chromosome for human variant data, and combining the results can be find [here](https://github.com/gifford-lab/GERV/blob/master/variant-scoring/run_model.sh).